-A man has been arrested in connection with a racially motivated attack on a pregnant woman last month in the UK, which caused her to miscarry.
+A man has been arrested in connection with a racially motivated attack on a pregnant woman last month in the UK, which resulted in the loss of her baby.

-The 34-year-old woman was verbally abused with "racial remarks" while shopping at a supermarket in the town of Bletchley, north of London, on August 6, police said on Wednesday.
+The 34-year-old woman was verbally assaulted with "racial remarks" while shopping at a supermarket in the town of Bletchley, north of London, on August 6, police said on Wednesday.

 The man then followed the woman out into a parking lot where he physically attacked her, kicking her in the torso and knocking her to the ground.